 Yes.
-The Local Authority’s duties to undertake a financial assessment are suspended during the Coronavirus crisis and they cannot charge you without completing a financial assessment.
+The Local Authority’s duties to undertake a financial assessment can be suspended under the Care Act easements.
+If this happens, they cannot charge you without completing a financial assessment.
 However, they can decide to retrospectively assess and charge, at a later date, for the care received.
 This applies during the crisis period, subject to giving reasonable information in advance about assessment and charging.

 The Department of Health and Social Care is not operating a public register of Councils who trigger the Care Act easement, but the Care Quality Commission is doing so.
 No Local Authority has triggered the easements since June 2020